balderdashy/sails-docs/models.md

 ```

 ## dynamic finders
-With Sails built in ORM , Waterline, you can use a very helpful tool called dynamic finders.
-You can
+With Sails built in ORM, [Waterline](https://github.com/balderdashy/waterline), you can use a very
-query your models with automatically genereated methods that depend on the attributes you define for
+helpful tool called dynamic finders.
+You can query your models with automatically genereated methods
-the model.
-For example, if you had a book model that looks like this.
+that depend on the attributes you define for the model.
+For example, if you had a book model that
+looks like this.

 ```javascript
 var Book = {